-As discussed in Note 6 to our Condensed Consolidated Financial Statements, during the three months ended March 31, 2023, our stock price and resulting market capitalization experienced a significant, sustained decline.
-As a result and in accordance with ASC 350-20 Goodwill and ASC 820-10 Fair Value Measurement, we measured the fair value of the company based on income and market approaches.
+As discussed in Note 8 to our Condensed Consolidated Financial Statements, during the three months ended March 31, 2023, our stock price and resulting market capitalization experienced a significant, sustained decline.
+As a result, we measured the fair value of the Company based on income and market approaches.
 Based on this analysis, we wrote off all of our goodwill in the three months ended March 31, 2023.
 We had previously recognized goodwill primarily from our acquisitions of Shearwater Corp. and Aerogen, Inc. in 2001 and 2005, respectively.